-Students are going to gather some data on a shared experience and then conduct a thematic analysis on the data.
+In order to conduct a thematic analysis you first need some data to analyze.
 I like to use a google form survey and ask students to write 50-100 words in response to this question: “How does social media affect your life?”

-After the data is collated in the google form, you can share the spreadsheet of data with students and then ask them to go through the process of a thematic analysis (or you can use a “here’s one I prepared earlier” approach):
+After the data is collated in the google form, you have to go through the process of a thematic analysis.

 - Read and re-read the data to become familiar